-Most people in Buganda are tenants by occupancy and are required to pay Busuulu. a.
-Rights and Duties of Tenants by Occupancy and Kibanja Holders
+Most people in Buganda are tenants by occupancy and are required to pay Busuulu: Rights and Duties of Tenants by Occupancy and Kibanja Holders

 - Tenants by occupancy have a right to occupy land under the laws of Uganda.

-- The law strictly requires tenants by occupancy to give the landowner first option where they wish to sell their interest and vice versa where a land owner wants to sell the land.
+- The law strictly requires tenants by occupancy to give the landowner the first option where they wish to sell their interest and vice versa where a landowner wants to sell the land.
 This must be on a willing buyer willing seller basis.

-- Where a tenant by occupancy or Kibanja holder sells their interest without giving the land owner first option, he or she commits an offence and loses the right to occupy the land.
+- Where a tenant by occupancy or Kibanja holder sells their interest without giving the landowner the first option, he or she commits an offense and loses the right to occupy the land.